Average cost of estate planning

-For our purposes here today, I’m going to use generally what we see for estates for married couples from about $200,000 up to $1 million in assets.
-Now, just to be fair to the last will folks, we’re going to say that it costs about $5,000 for a revocable living trust package.
-Now, I actually think 5,000 is a little on the high side, but we’re going to go with that number today just for illustration purposes.
+For our purposes here today, I'm going to use generally what we see for estates for married couples from about $200,000 up to $1 million in assets.
+How much does it cost to set up a trust - Now, just to be fair to the last will folks, we're going to say the average cost of revocable living trust at about $5,000 for a revocable living trust package.
+Now, I actually think 5,000 is a little on the high side, but we're going to go with that number today just for illustration purposes.

 Now, for a married couple last will and testament package and, again to be fair to our last will folks, I'm going to pick $1,800 for a last will package for a married couple.
 Now, right off the bat, the last will folks have a lead coming in at $3,200 less, but let's keep going.
 You know from watching our videos here that I always say that your estate plan must continue to evolve as your life changes.

 So, over your lifetime, let's say you make four updates to your estate plan, and that each of those updates cost roughly about $500.
 These updates are going to cost the same whether you have a will or a revocable trust.
 I know what you're thinking.
 If it costs the same to update a trust or a will, then I'm still $3,200 ahead of the game with a last will package.
 And you're correct, but let's keep going.
 Several years down the road the first spouse passes away.